bigwiv/Biopython-cn/chr20.rst

           ('A','C'): 10, ('C','A'): 12

-      as order doesn¡¯t matter, user can already provide only one entry:
+      as order doesnâ€™t matter, user can already provide only one entry:

       .. code:: verbatim